techsoft3d/ts3d-hc-smartfilter/README.md

 ### Usage

-Via the SmartFilterManager each smartfilter can be turned into a smart property which means that it will be evaluated whenever the user clicks on that object.
-It basically becomes a user defined property.
+The SmartFilter Manager UI can turn a smartfilter into a smart property which means that it will be evaluated whenever the user selects an object in the webviewer.
+It basically becomes a dynamic user defined property.

 ## Performance and handling of Federated Models
-In order to ensure fast client-side search performance, the SmartFilter generates an initial acceleration structure for the loaded model.
+In order to ensure fast client-side search performance, the SmartFilter library generates an acceleration structure for the loaded model during initialization.
 This can take a few seconds for large models.
-This structure also needs to be regenerated whenever a new model is added to the scene.
-To improve the performance for this workflow it is possible to provide the startnode of the newly loaded model as well as a unique identifier (e.g. its unique name) to the SmartFilter after the model has been loaded (make sure that the provided nodeid is part of the new model, in most cases this will be the child node of the node you loaded the model into)
+The structure also needs to be regenerated whenever a new model is added to the scene.
+To improve the performance for this workflow it is possible to provide the startnode of the newly loaded model as well as a unique identifier (e.g. the name of the model) to the SmartFilter after the model has been loaded (make sure that the provided nodeid is part of the new model, in most cases this will be the child node of the node the model has been loaded into)

 ```
   SF.SmartFilter.addModel("arboleda",nodeid);
 ```

-Now, if a new model is added to the viewer the acceleration structure only has to be generated for the newly added model and not the already existing models which should significantly improve performance.
+If this function is called at least once, if a new model is added to the viewer the acceleration structure only has to be generated for the newly added model and not the already existing models which should significantly improve performance.